Sandra Maas: Community contributions

 Maas served as moderator for the Greater San Diego Regional Chamber of Commerce Congressional Delegation debate.
 She has also hosted The San Diego County District Attorney's "The National Crime Vigil."

-She has hosted or acted as mistress of ceremonies for fundraisers for the Salvation Army, the Make-A-Wish Foundation, The ARC-San Diego, and Rady Children's Hospital (where she serves on the auxiliary board).
+She has hosted or acted as mistress of ceremonies for fundraisers for the Salvation Army, the Make-A-Wish Foundation, The ARC-San Diego, and Rady Children's Hospital.